ulfschneider/active-toc/README.md

 Without defining the tocContainer a call like <code>ActiveToc.init()</code> will search for a container with <code>id="header"</code> or a tag <code>header</code> and will make that container the active toc.
-That container has to contain a set of links to headings inside of the document.
+That container has to hold a set of links to headings inside of the document.
 Each heading needs to be identified with the id attribute.
 When scrolling contents or resizing the window, the links in the tocContainer will be assigned the CSS class named <code>is-visible</code> if the associated heading of the link is visible.
 The link will be assigned the CSS class name <code>is-active</code> if the heading is not visible, but still can be considered active.
 The link will be assigned the CSS class name <code>is-highlight</code> as the single one that´s suggested to be highlighted (to avoid highlighting multiple entries).